FLUID

 Excessive loss of water.

-Like in case of diarrhea, vomiting, excessive sweating, fluid loss in burns, kidney disease, etc.
+sweating, fluid loss in burns, kidney disease, etc.

 Types of dehydration